 The guide below is meant to give you a starting point in your prayer life.
 You may use this guide exactly as written or you may want to modify it to meet your needs.
 Be on guard to not use this tool as a “formula” that is blindly followed out of a sense of duty.
 This is merely a starting point to ignite your passion for prayer.
 Prayer is ultimately communicating with your Father God out of a deep, meaningful, and vibrant relationship

 Reading the Bible is necessary for spiritual growth.
 Yet it can be a daunting task knowing what to read on a daily basis.
-Radiant has adapted a popular reading plan to help make daily Bible reading more accessible.
+Radiant has created a reading plan to help make daily Bible reading more accessible.

 1. Consistency is better than intensity.
 Even if you miss a day's reading, prioritize reading the passages for that day before going back to get caught up.

 3. Be Flexible.
 All of our schedules are different and life can be hectic at times.
 Maybe reading all the passages in the morning may work.
 It may be best to break it up.
-You might want to start with the Psalms reading in the morning and do the other passages throughout the day.
 Find what works for you and be flexible if plans have to change.